ArturAyvazyan/roomsh_crawler/README.md

 # roomsh_crawler
-This project is simply parsing websites and get shops and their products info;
-then store this data consistently with main project inside small redis db, so that main project can store this inside database
+This project is simply parsing websites and get shops and their products info, then store this data consistently with main project inside small redis db, so that main project can grab it and store this inside main database

 Few notes about this project:
  - redis choosen as main DB beacause there is no need in long-term data storage, all data flushes once a day